Belgrade printing house: Under Dmitrović

 Count Radiša Dmitrović, a Serb nobleman and native of Herzegovina, bought the printing press and types and employed Hieromonk Mardarije as editor and printer.
 Some earlier sources speculated that the Belgrade in question was actually Berat in Albania or some other Belgrade on the Balkans.
 Dmitrović died before the first book was printed in his printing house.
 According to some sources, he died before the printing press he bought was even delivered to him, while some other sources say he died during the printing of the first book.

 Under Gundulić

-After Dmitrovićs death, the printing press was received by Trojan Gundulić, a member of the noble Gondola family, who lived in the large colony of Ragusans in Belgrade as an illegitimate son of a Ragusan nobleman.
-Gundulić moved the press to his house, which was located in the part of the Belgrade called Zerek, near the Bayrakli mosque, which is today Gospodar Jevremova Street.
+After Dmitrovićs death, the printing press was received by Trojan Gundulić, a member of the noble Gundulić family, who lived in the large colony of Ragusans in Belgrade as an illegitimate son of a Ragusan nobleman.
+Gundulić moved the press to his house, which was located in the part of the Belgrade called Zerek, near the Bajrakli Mosque, which is today Gospodar Jevremova Street.
 Gundulić personally sold books in Belgrade.
 Gundulić did not find the printing business profitable, however, and did not continue with it.